gabgerson/every-third-ltr/README.md

 ```
 $ curl -X POST http://0.0.0.0:5000/test  --data '{"string_to_cut": "iamyourlyftdriver"}' -H 'Content-Type: application/json'
 ```
-The following shold be returned {"return_string": "muydv"}.
+The following should be returned {"return_string": "muydv"}.
 The string can be changed in the json object '{"string_to_cut": "YourStringHere"}'

 ## About the developer